 Alchemilla andina repeat blooms through spring, summer and autumn with frothy bunches of the tiny, scented flowers.

 The scent is light, sweet, and honey like.
 And the scent becomes even more apparent when the bunches are brought indoors as cut flowers for small posies.
 They last well in a vase.

 Alchemilla andina is the most effective groundcover of all the Lady’s Mantles.

-Also very frost hardy, as it grows high in the Andes Mountains as well as by the sea in its’ native territory.
+But is also very frost hardy, because it grows high in the Andes Mountains as well as by the sea in South America.

-Grows best in Part Shaded positions, enjoying Dappled Sun and Shade under trees and shrubs, or Morning Sun with Afternoon Shade.
-Also thrives in Full Shade cover as long as it has good light levels.
-Tolerates clay soils well.
+So it enjoys Dappled Sun and Shade under trees and shrubs, or Morning Sun with Afternoon Shade.

 Uses in the garden

 Alchemilla andina is probably the toughest of all the Lady’s Mantles, and a good one to begin with.